-In the event there is no lawful means of disclosure, disclosure will happen at an aggregate level, meaning a total amount per categories, as defined above, for the number of anonymous recipients.
+When individual disclosure is declined or revoked, disclosure will happen at an aggregate level, meaning a total amount per categories, as defined above, for the number of anonymous recipients.
+Accepting revocation of consent for one or more recipients implies that Disclosure Reports are subject to change, even after publication.